 Chris is a teacher of Literature at a school in New Berlin, Wisconsin.
-He is also our favorite irreplaceable freelance writer who can turn such a boring topic into something that people read with interest and pleasure.
+He is also our favorite irreplaceable freelance writer who can turn such a boring topic into something read more

 Thomas is a professional welder who gained his certification several decades ago and learned all the nuances of this job since then.
-When not at work, Thomas loves fishing in a lake near his summer house.
+When not at work, Thomas loves fishing i read more

-Last updated: April 12, 2022
+Last updated: December 22, 2022

 Weld Zone is reader-supported.
-We may earn a commission through products purchased using links.
+We may earn a commission through products purchased using links on this page.
+Learn more about our process here

 MIG welders may be almost as popular as TIG welders but professional welders mostly prefer the former because they are ideal for large and complex projects that use thicker metals.